mitre/access/README.md

-# Access
+# MITRE Caldera Plugin: Access

-Plugin supplying CALDERA with red-team tools and functions, as applied to initial access.
+Plugin supplying Caldera with red-team tools and functions, as applied to initial access.